 “Why are you hurrying?” she berated herself.
 “What’s the rush?
 He’s dead.
 He’s not going anywhere.”

-At the junction she forked left, walking downhill with the shadow of the city wall above her.
-The farming terraces were still dark and shrouded down the slope to her right.
-She could hardly see the execution ground from here because of the darkness but it lurked in her mind, bloody and terrible, just the way the invaders wanted it to.
+She forked left at the junction, walking downhill with the shadow of the city wall above her.
+The farming terraces down the slope to her right were still dark and shrouded.
+She could hardly see the execution ground from here because of the darkness, but it lurked in her mind, bloody and terrible, just the way the invaders wanted it to.

 A narrower, unsurfaced track cut off from the main route.
 It veered away through a scrubby stand of trees then descended steeply into one of the valleys.
 The young woman took the narrow path and scrambled down.
 She hefted her sack on her shoulder, shifting its weight so that the contents wouldn’t get smashed.

-She’d brought all the things she need for the rest of her life: linen bandages and a clean white robe and washing water and expensive perfume; all the things to lay out a body.
-After that there wasn’t anything else.
+She’d brought all the things she’d need for the rest of her life: linen bandages and a clean white robe and washing water and expensive perfume; all the things to lay out a body.
+After that there wasn’t anything else.<

 It was darker in the valley.
-The city’s bulk obscured the ribbon of dawnlight over the desert over the Eastern desert.
-The thick trees screened what little light there was.
+The city’s bulk obscured the ribbon of dawnlight over the Eastern desert.
+The thick trees screened what little illumination there was.
 Mary had to tread carefully to avoid falling down the steep embankment.
 Protruding branches of acacia scratched her face.

 It was eerily silent.
 Only her own scrabbling feet made any sound.
 If there were ghosts or ghouls lurking in the shadows they kept their secrets.

 “This is folly,” the girl chided.
 “The others will come when its light.
 His mother and his aunt can do this better than you can.
 The other women, they all know how to be wives, they know what to do.
 Why is a nothing like you even here?”